 In recent years, many system-relevant banks have already launched, successfully implemented or are in the process of implementing a number of major projects related to data governance.
 The challenge is now transforming the activities related to banks’ data governance projects into a permanent line management responsibility with established processes and functions that work.

 Some smaller non-system-relevant banks, on the other hand, still have some catching up to do when it comes to data governance basics.
-The situation may range from "we only have a rudimentary amount of data" to large-scale projects that have been completed.
+The current situation ranges from "there is something rudimentary" to ongoing or already implemented project activities.

 What’s the status quo?